redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 advantage of sharing the same conventions as Next.js does, which makes the build process simpler as we wouldn't need any special plugins for code transformation, as we will with Netlify.
-I'm picking Netlify here mainly due to my familiarity with the platform and their tooling (UI, CLI, etc), but you could easily adapt this setup to work with Vercel instead (let me know if there's interest, I'm happy to create a branch for this!).
+I'm picking Netlify here mainly due to my own familiarity with the platform and their tooling (UI, CLI, etc), but you could easily adapt this setup to work with Vercel instead (let me know if there's interest, I'm happy to create a branch for this!).